 - extensive northern boreal forest region

-Alberta Environment and Parks manages these lands for sustainable grazing and biodiversity.
+The Alberta government manages these lands for sustainable grazing and biodiversity.

 Rangeland ecosystem services